Updated for 2019!

 Choosing this book will give you the opportunity to explore your artistic prowess.

-Also, the 200 GSM weight of the paper ensures that the watercolors used don’t seep or bleed through, and the cold-pressed pages provide the right amount of texture that helps absorb the paint efficiently.
-This Global Art Materials sketchbook include a clear pocket at the back of the book, has a durable cover, and allow the user to store various sizes of loose-leaf while being easy to travel with.
+This journal includes a clear pocket at the back of the book, has a durable cover, and allow the user to store various sizes of loose-leaf while being easy to travel with.

 An issue with this watercolor book is that the pages may warp when wet media is used.